-Feature Description Tobacco Cessation UPMC Health Plan offers the My Health Ready to Quit TM health coaching program.
+Tobacco Cessation UPMC Health Plan offers the My Health Ready to Quit TM health coaching program.
 The program will help you to quit using tobacco with a personal action plan that includes behavior modification strategies and tools based on the latest research.
 You will also receive reward dollars in your HIA by participating in the program.
-Beating the Blues US If you are stressed, tense, depressed or anxious, Beating the Blues US TM may be the answer.
-UPMC Health Plan is now offering this free online, eight-week program to all members.
-Beating the Blues US TM is based on the concept that changing your thoughts can change your feelings and behaviors and utilizes Cognitive Behavioral Therapy (CBT).
-CBT is an effective, widely used method that can help you evaluate your thought processes that can lead to feelings of depression, anxiety or stress.
-Beating the Blues US TM will show you how to: Better understand your feelings.
-I don't feeling the analysis of the provide many and t • Identify negative thoughts and replace them with more helpful, positive thoughts.
-Focus on what is happening right now, rather than on the past.
-Backed by 10 years of research, Beating the Blues US TM is completely confidential and available 24/7, so you can work through it at your own pace.
+RXWell in the program.
+Get prescription-strength health help with RXWell.
+Whether you're feeling anxious, stressed, or sad, RXWell has a path for you.
+This app is designed to help you become emotionally and physically healthy by combining health coaching support and proven techniques. • Manage anxiety, stress, or depression.
+Choose from three effective programs based on your needs. • Relax using helpful practices .
+Learn calming techniques that can help you feel more centered in 10 minutes or less. • Get support from a real health coach.
+Receive a personalized plan, set up goals, and message your health coach to get help along the way. • Track your progress.
+Identify behavioral, mood, and emotional patterns over time.
 Assist America UPMC Health Plan offers a travel assistance plan through Assist America, a global emergency assistance program for members who are traveling more than 100 miles from home.
 Assist America can help locate qualified doctors and hospitals, replace forgotten prescriptions, provide emergency medical evacuation and arrange for transportation so family members can be with injured relatives.
 Support is accessible 24 hours a day, 365 days a year.
-For a complete list of Assist America services visit www.assistamerica.com .
+For a complete list of Assist America services visit www. assistamerica.com .
 To receive services, contact Assist America at 800-872-1414 in the USA, or at 1-609-986-1234 outside of the USA.
 The Assist America reference number for UPMC Health Plan members is 01-AA-UP-156243.
 You may also download the Health Plan Mobile App for free to your smartphone.
-Services for Members who have a Hearing Impairment UPMC Health Plan communicates by telephone with our members who have a hearing impairment through TTY.
+Services for Members who have a Hearing Impairment UPMC Health Plan communicates by phone with our members who have a hearing impairment through TTY.
 If you have a hearing impairment, call our TTY number at 711.
-Flexible Benefits Option Under the flexible benefits option, we determine the most effective way to provide services.
-Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
-You must cooperate with the review process.
+Flexible Benefits Option Under the flexible benefits option, we determine the most effective way to provide services. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
+You must cooperate with the review process. • By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.